-Festive cheer is not particularly on my mind, at least not on this Tuesday morning at Fort Meade, Maryland.
-The sprawling 6.6 square mile United States Army base just outside of Washington, DC is the venue for the pre-trial motion hearings in the case against Private First Class Bradley Manning.
+Festive fucking cheer is not particularly on the mind, at least not on this Tuesday morning at Fort Meade, Maryland.
+The sprawling 6.6-square mile United States Army base just outside of Washington, DC is the venue for the pretrial motion hearings in the case against Private First Class Bradley Manning.
 By the time the trial is over, a soldier considered a hero by some could be sentenced to life in prison.
 I was likely not the only one uninterested in having a holly jolly ol’ time, but that didn’t do anything to change the fact that our driver had just adjusted the FM dial to pick up “Santa Baby.”

 When only 22 years old, Pfc.
-Manning was arrested at his barrack in Baghdad and dragged off to Kuwait, then to perhaps the worst locale yet – Quantico, Virginia – for the longest stretch of his two-and-a-half year imprisonment that’s been condemned by the United Nations and Nobel laureates as tantamount to torture.
+Manning was arrested at his barrack in Baghdad and dragged off to Kuwait, then to perhaps the worst locale yet— Quantico, Virginia—for the longest stretch of the two-and-a-half years of imprisonment that’s been condemned by the United Nations and Nobel laureates as tantamount to torture.
 Pfc.
-Manning won’t be court-martialed by a military judge until next March, by which point he’ll likely have spent over 1,000 days – ten percent of his life – in solitary confinement.
+Manning won’t be court-martialed by a military judge until next March, and at that point he’ll likely have spent over 1,000 days—ten percent of his life—in solitary confinement.